Advanced pulmonary care to help you breathe easier

 For patients with advanced lung disease, a lung transplant can be life-saving and vastly improve quality of life.
 Our skilled lung care team can comprehensively evaluate whether a lung transplant is right for you along with identifying and addressing any health problems that might cause complications after surgery.
 We also provide ongoing multidisciplinary care after your transplant.

-If you have an increased risk for lung cancer, such as a history of smoking, your primary care provider may recommend a yearly preventative screening for lung cancer.
-UW Medicine and the Seattle Cancer Care Alliance (SCCA) provide certified lung cancer screening services that are fast, easy, painless and covered by most insurance, including Medicare.
+If you have an increased risk for lung cancer, such as a history of smoking, your primary care provider may recommend yearly preventative screening for lung cancer.
+UW Medicine and Fred Hutchinson Cancer Center provide certified lung cancer screening services that are safe, painless, and covered by most insurance, including Medicare.
 Talk to your primary care provider or call the lung screening program coordinator at 206.485.9090.

 Our lung transplant program—the only one available in the Northwest—has received national recognition for safety and effectiveness.
 The program’s patients have a survival rate of greater than 90 percent, exceeding the national average.
 Our team performs up to 60 transplants per year and has transplanted nearly 1000 patients.
 Recipients of a lung transplant receive lifelong care from the lung transplant team, which is comprised of specialists in pulmonary transplant medicine, thoracic surgery, rehabilitation medicine, nursing, pharmacy, nutrition, social work, laboratory medicine, radiology and pulmonary diagnostics.